pettni/posipoly/README.md

 ## Documentation

 There are two ways to represent polynomial variables in an optimization problem: gram matrix representation and coefficient vector representation.
 Let `Z(x)` be a vector of monomials, then a polynomial of the form `Z(x)' * C * Z(x)`, where `C` is a symmetric matrix, is in gram matrix representation.
-A polynomial of the form `c' * Z(x)` where `c` is a vector of coefficientsis in coefficient vector representation.
+A polynomial of the form `c' * Z(x)` where `c` is a vector of coefficients, is in coefficient vector representation.
 Positivity constraints are imposed on the gram matrix, so positive variables should be defined in gram matrix representation.
 Otherwise, coefficient vector representation is preferable since it is more parsimonious for a given degree.

 To avoid redundancy also gram matrices are represented in vector form.
 For a symmetric matrix
 ```